dotkernel/dot-controller/README.md

 ```

 ### Built-in plugins
-Note: Each of these plugins requires the associated ZE packages to be installed and available in your project.
+Note: Each of these plugins requires the associated Mezzio packages to be installed and available in your project.
 Although these are optional, if a package is missing, the controller will not have the associated functionality available

-- `template` wraps TemplateInterface provided by ZE, to make template engine accessible to any controller
+- `template` wraps TemplateInterface provided by Mezzio, to make template engine accessible to any controller
-- `url` wraps the UrlHelper class provided by ZE helpers package.
+- `url` wraps the UrlHelper class provided by Laminas helpers package.
 Used to generate URIs from routes

 ## Controller Events